FIT to Forget: Robust Continual Unlearning for Large Language Models: PCH: A Unified Benchmark

-\emph{Limitations of current datasets.} Existing unlearning corpora primarily target single-request settings, leaving continual unlearning unexplored~\cite{iclr/YuanPDC0L25}.
-TOFU is synthetic (GPT-4 generated with human filtering to enhance diversity and reduce pretraining leakage) and provides a reference retain model for controlled evaluation~\cite{colm/Maini24}.
-MUSE targets copyright-related deletion with realistic large-scale news and book text, offering structured forget/retain/holdout splits; GPT-4 generates question–answer pairs for each excerpt~\cite{iclr/shi24}.
+Existing unlearning corpora primarily target single-type settings, leaving continual unlearning unexplored~\cite{iclr/YuanPDC0L25}.
+TOFU is synthetic (GPT-4 generated with human filtering to enhance diversity and reduce pretraining leakage) and provides a retain model for controlled evaluation~\cite{colm/Maini24}.
+MUSE targets copyright-related deletion with realistic large-scale news and book text, offering structured forget/retain/holdout splits~\cite{iclr/shi24}.
 WMDP focuses on hazardous knowledge removal, with examples manually constructed by experts~\cite{icml/LiPGYBGLDGMHLJL24}.
-As summarized in Table~\ref{tab:dataset-overview}, each dataset centers on a single deletion type: TOFU and RWKU on personal information, MUSE and WPU on copyright violations, and WMDP on harmful content, yielding a narrow view of unlearning scenarios.
-Moreover, real-world requests often involve multiple information types, and directly unifying existing datasets is challenging due to the heterogeneous construction pipelines.
+As summarized in Table~\ref{tab:dataset-overview}, each dataset centers on a single deletion type: TOFU and RWKU on personal information, MUSE and WPU on copyright violations, and WMDP on harmful content.
+Such type-specific designs may encourage methods to overfit to particular data types, while overlooking data variation within real-world deletion requests.
+Thus, a unified benchmark covering diverse deletion types is needed to better evaluate continual unlearning in realistic settings.